richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [1] [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `constants are named like functions but with an initial k`
+ * [1] Google's R Style Guide: `constants are named like functions but with an initial k`
  * [2] Wickham, Hadley.
 Advanced R. CRC Press, 2014.
 Chapter 5.1.2: `Variables and function names should be lowercase.
 Use an underscore to seperate words within a name.
 Generally, variable names should be nouns and function names should be verbs.
 Strive for names that are concise and meaningful`

+## I.4: Argument names should be clear, unambiguous, convenient, short and minimally necessary

+### References

+ * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `4.
+Function arguments. [...]
+To state the obvious, argument names should be clear, unambiguous, convenient, short and minimally necessary`

-## I.4: Prefer naming functions in a consistent way
+## I.5: Prefer naming functions in a consistent way

 Either: